Cracker Barrel

 Cracker Barrel's menu is based on traditional Southern cuisine, with appearance and decor designed to resemble an old-fashioned general store.
 Each location features a front porch lined with wooden rocking chairs, a stone fireplace, and decorative artifacts from the local area.
 Cracker Barrel partners with country music performers.
-It engages in charitable activities, such as its assistance to victims of Hurricane Katrina and injured war veterans.
+It engages in charitable activities, such as giving assistance to those impacted by Hurricane Katrina and also to injured war veterans.

-During the early 1990s, the company became the subject of controversy when founder and CEO Dan Evins instituted an official company policy prohibiting the hiring of any individual whose "sexual preferences fail to demonstrate normal heterosexual values."
-Following massive public backlash and large shareholders such as the New York City Employee Retirement System threatening to vote out the entirety of upper management, the company reversed the policy.

 History

-First location and early company history
+Founding: 1969–1980

 Cracker Barrel was founded in 1969 by Dan Evins, a representative for Shell Oil, who developed the restaurant and gift store concept initially as a plan to improve gasoline sales.
 Designed to resemble the traditional country store that he remembered from his childhood, with a name chosen to give it a Southern country theme, Cracker Barrel was intended to attract the interest of highway travelers.
-The name comes from the barrels of soda crackers that could be found for sale in small-town stores across the American South in the early 1900s; people would stand around the barrels chatting and catching up, similar in purpose to contemporary office water coolers.
+Multiple origin stories of the name exists.
+From the 1760s onward, Scots-Irish settlers of the southern backcountry were called crackers.
+Barrels of soda crackers could be found for sale in small-town stores across the American South in the early 1900s; people would stand around the barrels chatting and catching up, similar in purpose to contemporary office water coolers.

-The first restaurant was built close to Interstate 40, in Lebanon, Tennessee.
-It opened in September 1969, serving Southern cuisine including biscuits, grits, country ham, and turnip greens.
+The first restaurant was built close to Interstate 40, just outside Lebanon on the Gallatin Highway 109 exit in Tennessee.
+It opened on September 19, 1969, serving Southern cuisine including biscuits, grits, country ham, and turnip greens.

-Evins incorporated Cracker Barrel in February 1970, and soon opened more locations.
+Evins incorporated Cracker Barrel in February 1970 and soon opened more locations.
 In the early 1970s, the firm leased land on gasoline station sites near interstate highways to build restaurants.
-These early locations all featured gas pumps on-site; during gasoline shortages in the mid to late 1970s, the firm began to build restaurants without pumps.
-Into the early 1980s, the company reduced the number of gas stations on-site, eventually phasing them out altogether as the company focused on its restaurant and gift sales revenues.
+The early locations all featured gas pumps on-site; during gasoline shortages in the mid to late 1970s, the firm began to build restaurants without pumps.

+Since 1977, Cracker Barrel has incorporated a logo featuring "Uncle Herschel" (colloquially known as "Old Timer"), an illustration of a man resembling company founder Dan Evins' real-life uncle, Herschel McCartney.

+1981–1996

 Cracker Barrel became a publicly traded company in 1981 to raise funds for further expansion.
 It floated more than half a million shares, raising $10.6 million.
 Following the initial public offering, Cracker Barrel grew at a rate of around 20 percent per year; by 1987, the company had become a chain of more than 50 units in eight states, with annual net sales of almost $81 million.
+The company grew consistently through the 1980s and 1990s, attaining a $1 billion market value by 1992.
+In 1993, the chain's revenue was nearly twice that of any other family restaurant.